Our research focuses on noncoding RNAs in neurogenesis.

-Our research activities is divided in two branches:
+Our research activities are divided into two branches:

 - Brain science: The overarching goal of our research is to understand the role played by microRNAs and other noncoding RNAs in the control of NSCs fate, in mammals.

 Mol.biol. lab; cell cultures facilities (primary neural cells, immortalized lines); induced pluripotent human stem cells lab; histology lab.
 Access to IIT core facilities: Virus, Nikon center, Animal facility (SPF, individually ventilated cages; Surgery: electroporation, virus injection; behavior rooms; black cages in collaboration with Tecniplast (Italy)).
 Deep RNA/DNA seq. and RNAi screening facility.